dimosbele/customer_churning/README.md

 given data set and was the best classifier with an accuracy of 0:977.
 Moreover, it was observed that the new features that were created played an important role in the results since they improved the accuracy.

+Thanks to Vasso Tsichli for the significant help in the project.

+Dimosthenis Beleveslis
+dimbele4@gmail.com